RatReaperr/JGPFpage/documentation.md

 ---
-    When referencing different assets within this code i made sure that the links between the ts files went to the correct assets.
+    When referencing different assets within this code i made sure that the links between the ts files went to the correct assets as if this was not the case there would be errors when using npm run dev as there would be meshes without textures if the links weren't correct.
      When exporting this scene as well as all other elements i had to make sure it was working within a seperate development folder and extracting it locally into its own folder which would originally be the "Dist" folder but i would rename it to the required element it was. these folders includes a index.html as well as the assets and coding for the scenes in order for them to work.
+When the elements were ready within their local folders i would copy them over into my JGPFpage folder for my website development and link them through the index.html page that was set up for my homepage